Box explodes at FedEx facility near San Antonio

-SCHERTZ, Texas --A box exploded at a FedEx ground facility in Schertz, Texas, about 30 minutes northeast of San Antonio, police report.
+SCHERTZ, Texas --A box exploded in the sorting area of a FedEx ground facility in Schertz, Texas, about 30 minutes northeast of San Antonio, police say.

 At 12:30 a.m.
 Tuesday, authorities responded after receiving a call about an explosion at the building where 75 people were inside at the time.

-Officials said one person was injured by the sound of the explosion.
-She was not taken to the hospital.
+Officials say a FedEx employee was injured from the sound of the explosion.
+She apparently suffered a non-life threatening "percussion-type" injury from the blast.

 Investigators are checking on employees to make sure they're OK.
 They're also taking statements from them about the incident.